Wildfire smoke tracker: Where the air pollution is headed next

 Which direction is the smoke moving?

-More thick smoke is pushing south from Canada through Pennsylvania and New Jersey and is expected to blanket New York City around 4pm local time in time for the evening commute.
+Thick smoke continued to push south from Canada through the east coast on Wednesday afternoon.

-People were being warned to take extra precautions due to less visibility, a drop in air quality and the “campfire”-like smell.
+People were being warned to take extra precautions due to less visibility, a drop in air quality and the unavoidable strong “campfire” smell.

+In New York, unhealthy levels of air pollution will last until around Thursday morning but the smoky conditions could continue beyond that.

 The fires have been burning for weeks.
 Why is it smoky now?